Retrospective Sparse Attention for Efficient Long-Context Generation

-Linear layers in RetroAttention are accompanied by \(w\) embeddings, processing input matrices of shape \(wb \times D\), where \(b\) is a batch size and $D$ is the feature dimension.
+\paragraph{RetroAttention's Overhead in Linear Layers.} Linear layers in RetroAttention are accompanied by \(w\) embeddings, processing input matrices of shape \(wb \times D\), where \(b\) is a batch size and $D$ is the feature dimension.
 The AI of RetroAttention's linear layers is as follows:

 where $D_{\mathrm{in}}$ and $D_{\mathrm{out}}$ are the input and output dimensions of a linear layer.
 They remain memory-bound as long as \(wb\) is below a few hundred, with overhead scaling with memory traffic rather than computation.
-Our method increases memory traffic (denominator in Eq.~\ref{eq:linear_ai}) in the first term by $w$ times, but the second term ($D_{\mathrm{in}} D_{\mathrm{out}}$) dominates, yielding only minor latency overhead.
+Our method increases memory traffic (denominator in~(\ref{eq:linear_ai})) in the first term by $w$ times, but the second term ($D_{\mathrm{in}} D_{\mathrm{out}}$) dominates, yielding only minor latency overhead.
 See Appendix~\ref{app:linear_overhead} for details.